Farmland Preservation Program

 - Landowners must certify on their state income tax return that they are in compliance with state soil & water conservation standards.

-3. New/Additional soil & water conservation requirements:
+Soil & water conservation requirements:

 All landowners claiming tax credits under the revised program must comply with statewide conversation standards.
 The statewide conservation standards are specified in the Wisconsin Administrative Rules ATCP 50 and NR151, and are summarized below: